 Some initial training had been available from the supplier prior to the go live.
 However, the University wanted to ensure the software was being used most effectively, so it was decided that refresher training was required; this could also be used as an opportunity to define some best practice standards.

 IT services recognised that a professional training solution, designed specifically to focus on the users’ needs and one that takes in to account the new processes, was required.
 The University selected Optimum Technology Transfer, the IT training consultancy, to provide a training programme.

-Following the original training it had become clear that the users needed a faster response to any training queries or issues, so Optimum was asked to define and deliver a set of eight customised quick cards for reference.
-These were then used as a basis on which to develop corresponding eLearning modules as a more interactive learning aid.
-One of the positives from this approach for the University was that the scripts could be reviewed before the final eLearning content build, helping reduce some of the pressure.
+Following the original training it had become clear the users needed a faster response to any training queries or issues, so Optimum was asked to define and deliver a set of eight customised quick cards for reference.
+These interactive learning aids were then used as a basis on which to develop corresponding eLearning modules.
+One of the positives from this approach for the University was that the scripts could be reviewed before the final eLearning content was built, helping to reduce some of the pressure.

 The training was very well received by both the users and the IT system administration staff.

 Bales concludes: “We were really impressed with the Optimum consultants and their professional approach and commitment to the project.
-They worked hard to ensure that they fully understood our requirements and to ensure that the staff enjoyed the training they received.”
+They worked hard to ensure they fully understood our requirements, and that the staff enjoyed the training they received.”